 Everyone aligns themselves with the strongest energy in the room, so it’s important that as HSPs, we start to notice and be aware of when this is happening, who it happens around the most, and how we can stay true to our sensitive nature — but also be strong and boundaried so we’re less affected by others.

-2. Practice saying no.
+2. Practice the ancient art of saying NOPE.

 When someone asks something of us, it can take a bit of time to process the information in order to determine how we feel and make a decision.
 When we’re put on the spot and don’t have time to step away, our natural reaction might be to say yes to end the conversation or to put the other person at ease.